-The Clery Act also mandates that institutions must disclose statistics both for crimes reported to local police agencies and crimes reported to campus security authorities.
-Campus security authorities include the following:
+The Clery Act also mandates that institutions disclose statistics for crimes reported to local police agencies and crimes reported to campus security authorities.
+Campus Security Authorities (CSA) is any official of the institution who has significant responsibility for student and campus activities.
+CSA's must report crimes to the SMU PD.
+CSA's are determined based on job function and not by title.
+Campus Security Authorities include the following:

-- A member of a campus police department or a campus security department of an institution. - Any individual or individuals who have responsibility for campus security, but who do not constitute a campus police department or a campus security department (e.g., an individual who is responsible for monitoring the entrance into institutional property). - Any individual or organization specified in an institution's statement of campus security policy as an individual or organization to which students and employees should report criminal offenses. - An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, the following areas: - Athletics - Division of Student Affairs - Office of Risk Management - SMU Police Department - Any other staff/faculty member with significant oversight of student activities - Park-n-Pony - Non-Police and Special Event Security Staff - Engaged Learning - Physicians and Nurses at a Health Center on Campus - Faculty Advisors to Student Groups - Taos/Plano Campus Administrators - Study Abroad Programs - Student Workers Monitoring Access to facilities/events - An official is defined as any person who has the authority and the duty to take action or respond to particular issues on behalf of the institution.
+- A member of a campus police department or a campus security department of an institution. - Any individual or individuals who have responsibility for campus security, but who do not constitute a campus police department or a campus security department (e.g., an individual who is responsible for monitoring the entrance into institutional property). - Any individual or organization specified in an institution's statement of campus security policy as an individual or organization to which students and employees should report criminal offenses. - An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, the following areas: - o Athletic coaches and Part-time Coaches - o Deans of Academic Colleges - o Director of Student Affairs - o Title IX Coordinator - o SMU Police Department - o Hall Directors and Resident Assistants - o Engaged Learning - o Physicians and Nurses at a Health Center on Campus - o Faculty Advisors to Student Groups - o Taos Campus Administrators - o Student Workers monitoring access to facilities/events - o Any other staff/faculty member with significant oversight of student activities - o Non-Police and Special Event Security Staff - An official is defined as any person who has the authority and the duty to take action or respond to particular issues on behalf of the institution.